navikt/pam-import-api/docs/index.md

 ```

 The url points to a place where you can preview the ad.
-If the ad is rejected, the publishStatus will be set to "REJECTED" and the message will tell the reason for rejection.
+If the ad is rejected, the publishStatus will be set to "REJECTED", and the message will tell the reason for rejection.

+Possible publishStatus values:
+* REJECTED
+* INACTIVE
+* ACTIVE
+* STOPPED
+* DELETED

 The administration of an ad might take up to one day, it is not recommended to frequently send request for status.
 You should set a delay of 1 hour or more before requesting status again.